reclaimhosting/docs/docs/Getting-Started-with-Reclaim-Hosting/Installing-WordPress.md

 WordPress is by far the most popular software to drive new websites on Reclaim Hosting and for good reason, it powers over 25% of all websites on the internet and remains a solid platform for building out a space on the web.
-Reclaim Hosting provides you with an automated installer for WordPress making it dead simple to get a site up and running.
+Reclaim Hosting provides you with an automated installer for WordPress, making it dead simple to get a site up and running.
 Here's how to get started:

-To begin, login to the client area at [https://portal.reclaimhosting.com](https://portal.reclaimhosting.com) with your email address and the password you set during the order process.
+To begin, log in to the client area at [https://portal.reclaimhosting.com](https://portal.reclaimhosting.com) with your email address and the password you set during the order process.

 ![image](http://i.imgur.com/078MlRC.png)

-Your client area provides a dashboard access to account information, latest news, invoices, and access to cPanel (the control panel for your hosting account).
+Your client area provides a dashboard to access account information, latest news, invoices, and access to cPanel (the control panel for your hosting account).
 Click cPanel to access your hosting account tools.

 ![image](http://i.imgur.com/D5ub8iv.png)